slipperydream/MeteorHammer/README.md

 11. Space Carrier Argus: launches a bunch of small mobs to attack you
 12. Citrine Dream: does sweeping electric attacks (like Crono’s attack).
 Alternates direction

-High scores

-After death cancel enemy shots for a few seconds, but leave existing bullets on screen.
-Give player a few seconds of invincibility, remove pause & repositioning

-Adjustable difficulty by widening shot patterns, increasing number of waves, bullet speed, spread, damage

 Add enemy ai/pathing

-Ceasefire zone - when an enemy nears the bottom of the screen disable their ability to shoot to minimize frustration